nondejus/AwesomeUnityCommunity/README.md

 * [AssetBundleManager](https://github.com/pinkpanther79/AssetBundleManager "") - Unity AssetBundle Manager.
 * [UtinyRipper](https://github.com/mafaca/UtinyRipper "") - Tool for ripping assets from Engine resource files.
 * [Unity Asset Promotion Guidelines](https://github.com/EmpireWorld/unity-asset-promotion "") - Unity Asset Store Package Promotion Guidelines.
+* [Package Exporter](https://github.com/sloppycombo/PackageExporter "") - Easily export a folder of scripts and assets as a local Unity 2018 package for use with the new Package Manager.

 ## Modding <a name="modding"></a>